AntoineRb/AntoineRb/README.md

    * I'm starting to learn TypeScript and soon React.

-   * I like python because it offers a lot of possibilities (Web, Software, Robotics ...).
+   * I like python because it offers a lot of possibilities (Web, Software, Robotics...).

 <h2 align="center">Languages</h2>